dh-epfl-students/EPFL-LHST-student-projects/README-Student-HowTo.md

 # LHST student projects - Technical documentation

+:warning: This documentation is being updated, not everything might be accurate.
+Ask your supervisors. :warning:

 Information for EPFL students doing a MA/BA semester project or master project at EPFL-LHST.

 See also information in these [slides](https://docs.google.com/presentation/d/1z6iEMMcHeRg0eRZqO0SqqvbVMh0pFAl-WYM3wPpPHRI/edit?usp=sharing) (EPFL only).